-Lafayette Police: gunshots fired did not occur at the Grand Theater, no injuries reported - NewsBreak
+Lafayette Police: Gunshots fired did not occur at the Grand Theater, no injuries reported - NewsBreak

-Lafayette, LA (KLFY) – The Lafayette Police Department responded to the Grand Theater around 9:17 p.m. on Saturday regarding a large crowd of juveniles causing a disturbance.
+LAFAYETTE, La.
+(KLFY) – The Lafayette Police Department (LPD) responded to the Grand Theater around 9:17 p.m. on Saturday regarding a large crowd of juveniles causing a disturbance.

-The SUV fled onto Doucet road heading towards Johnston Street with the juveniles running after it.
+The SUV fled onto Doucet Rd. heading towards Johnston St. with the juveniles running after it.

-Around the same time the SUV fled the area gun shots were heard being fired.
+Around the same time the SUV fled the area, gunshots were heard.

 Officers responded to the area where the gunshots were heard and canvassed the area.
-Casings were found in the roadway of the 100 block of Doucet Road.
+Casings were found in the roadway of the 100 block of Doucet Rd.

 The LPD confirms the shots fired did not occur at the Grand Theater.
 Officers are currently working on leads to develop suspects.